mozilla/firefox-translations-training/docs/opus-trainer.md

 ### Supported modifiers

-`aug-typos` - applies typos with a probability of 0.1
+`aug-typos` - applies 4 random typos to all sentences in the dataset

-`aug-title` - applies title case with probability 0.1

-`aug-title-strict` - applies title case to all sentences
+`aug-title` - applies title case to the whole dataset

-`aug-upper` -  applies upper case with probability 0.1

-`aug-upper-strict` - applies upper case to all sentences
+`aug-upper` -  applies upper case to the whole dataset

+`aug-noise` -  generates extra lines with noise (1 line of noise for each line of the dataset, so the dataset becomes twice longer)

-`aug-mix` - applies, title case and upper case sequentially with 0.1 probability each
+`aug-mix` - applies all the existing modifiers with 0.1 probability each

 ### Example training config
 ```yaml